cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 - `COLLAR` This piece of clothing has a wide collar that can keep your mouth warm.
 - `DEAF` Makes the player deaf.
 - `ELECTRIC_IMMUNE` This gear completely protects you from electric discharges.
-- `FANCY` Wearing this clothing gives a morale bonus if the player has the `Stylish` trait.
+- `FANCY` Wearing this clothing gives a morale bonus if the player doesn't have the `Fashion Deficient` trait.
 - `FIX_FARSIGHT` This gear corrects farsightedness.
 - `FIX_NEARSIGHT` This gear corrects nearsightedness.
 - `FLOTATION` Prevents the player from drowning in deep water.
 Also prevents diving underwater.